That tasty serving of grilled beef, chicken or fish may come with another unwelcome health concern.

 Evidence already shows cooking meat at high temperatures can cause potentially cancer-causing chemicals to form.

-Now, researchers say cooking red and white meat over an open-flame or at high temperatures — including grilling, barbecuing, broiling and roasting — might modestly increase a person’s risk of developing high blood pressure.
-The results were presented Wednesday at an American Heart Association meeting.
+In May 2018, researchers presented findings revealing that cooking red and white meat over an open-flame or at high temperatures — including grilling, barbecuing, broiling and roasting — might modestly increase a person’s risk of developing high blood pressure.

 “Our findings imply that avoiding the use of open-flame and/or high-temperature cooking methods may help reduce hypertension risk among individuals who consume red meat, chicken or fish regularly,” Gang Liu, the study’s lead author and a research fellow at the Harvard T.H.
 Chan School of Public Health, told TODAY.